Symptoms of Dysautonomia

 From the Author

 The main focus of this free document is to help YOU and those you love who are suffering with a form of Dysautonomia.
-For 4 ½ years as we traveled from doctor to doctor, both in the medical field and holistic field, and did every test and tried every modality of natural healing we could, not one person in our journey even mentioned Dysautonomia.
+For 4 ½ years we traveled from doctor to doctor, both in the medical field and holistic fields.
+I ordered every medical test available and we tried every modality of natural healing we knew of.
+During these years I never heard of, nor did any doctor or professional ever mention Dysautonomia.

-This document is not only for YOU it is for THEM!
+This document therefore is not only for YOU, it is for THEM!
 Most doctors have no idea that the symptoms their clients are having could be part of this diagnosis.

 Lilly's Story On August 1st of 2015, our youngest daughter Lilly (12 years old at the time), became terribly nauseous on our road trip across the country.
 The next two weeks of our trip she spent in bed, at hospitals, and in immense pain.
 She had signs and symptoms of odd nervous system dysfunctions before we left, but we had no idea our journey would not end when we returned home.
 The journey to understanding her debilitating health issue took five years, hundreds of thousands of dollars, and is compiled into this document.

-The emotional journey (in and out of the country!) we have taken is not recorded here, but well deserves another 14 pages.
+The emotional journey (in and out of the country) we have taken is not recorded here, but well deserves another 20 pages.
 As her mother, I stand amazed at her strength and endurance.
+She's a rock star!

 The Coca Test For Food Sensitivities 📽